madebydna/demo-nodejs-app/README.md

 ## Pipeline Stages

-1. Tests
+1. Test repo by running `npm test` after installing dependencies

-2. Build an image
+2. Build an image with `docker.build` (using Docker Pipeline plugin syntax)

-3. Push the image to ECR
+3. Push the image to ECR with `docker.withRegistry` (using Docker Pipeline plugin syntax)

-4. Deploy the image
+4. Deploy the image with `withAWS` (using [Pipeline: AWS Steps](https://plugins.jenkins.io/pipeline-aws/#plugin-content-withaws) plugin)

 ## Notes